 2022 - Fieldwork on linguistic landscapes in cruise tourism in Norway

-2020, 2021 - Research stays (fellowships) at the Cluster of Excellence "Africa Multiple", Bayreuth Academy of Advanced African Studies
+2020, 2021 - Fellowship (two research stays) at the Cluster of Excellence "Africa Multiple", Bayreuth Academy of Advanced African Studies

 2019 - Research stay and data collection at the Centre for Deaf Studies, Trinity College Dublin